laetuz/neotica-kobweb/site/src/jsMain/resources/markdown/legal/TermsOfService.md

 #### Changes to these Terms
 We reserve the right to modify these Terms at any time.
 For instance, we may need to change these Terms if we come out with a new feature or for some other reason.

-Whenever we make changes to these Terms, the changes are effective effectively after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
-It is your responsibility to check on the Neoverse’s  Terms and Conditions gradually for changes to these Terms.
+Whenever we make changes to these Terms, the changes becomes effective after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
+It is your responsibility to check on the Neoverse’s  Terms and Conditions periodically for changes to these Terms.

 If you continue to use the Service after the revised Terms go into effect, then you have accepted the changes to these Terms.

 #### Privacy Policy
-For information about how we collect and use information about users of the Service, please check out our privacy policy available at [here](/legal/privacy-policy).
+To understand how we handle your data, please review our [Privacy Policy](/legal/privacy-policy).

+#### Eligibility
+To use Neoverse, you must:

+- Be at least 18 years old, or the legal age of majority in your jurisdiction.
+- Have the legal capacity to enter into a binding agreement.
+- Not be prohibited from using the Service under any applicable law.

+By using the Service, you represent and warrant that you meet these requirements.
+If you are under 18, you may not create an account or use the Service.

 #### Third-Party Services
-From time to time, we may provide you with links to third party websites or services that we do not own or control.
-Your use of the Service may also include the use of applications that are developed or owned by a third party.
-Your use of such third party applications, websites, and services is governed by that party's own terms of service or privacy policies.
-We encourage you to read the terms and conditions and privacy policy of any third party application, website or service that you visit or use.
+We may integrate with or link to third-party websites or services.
+These are governed by their own terms and policies.
+You are responsible for reviewing them.

 #### Creating Accounts
-When you create an account or use another service to log in to the Service, you agree to maintain the security of your password and accept all risks of unauthorized access to any data or other information you provide to the Service.
+When you create an account or log in, you must keep your credentials secure.
+You're responsible for all activity under your account.

 If you discover or suspect any Service security breaches, please let us know as soon as possible.